Fact check: How many people died for the Qatar World Cup? – DW – 11/16/2022

 Advertisement

-Since Qatar won the rights to host the 2022 World Cup there has been a debate over treatment of foreign workers and the human cost.
-There are various estimates of how many workers have died on the World Cup construction sites in Qatar but the true figure is difficult to ascertain.
+Since Qatar won the rights to host the 2022 World Cup there has been a debate over its treatment of foreign workers and the human cost of the event.
+There are various estimates of how many workers have died on the World Cup construction sites in Qatar, but the true figure is difficult to ascertain.

 This fact check looks at figures published by FIFA, the Qatari authorities, human rights groups and the media, which have consistently been referred to as fact, misleading or even false.
 The authors are aware that these figures only convey a vague impression of the suffering allegedly endured by migrant workers in Qatar.